KinaKnowledge/juno-lang/doc/building_images.md

 deno run js/juno.js
 ```

+When called with the lib/juno script, full permissions are granted.
+By calling from Deno directly, as in the second example above, the permissions can be specified using the --allow-* flags in Deno.

 5. Optionally, to build a full executable from the consolidated image built in step 4, call the compile function from the command line:
 ```